fitmat/FMBridge/README.md

 * Now every game session you play, A folder called "GAME-LOGS" will be created and inside it you can find a folder with Data & Time which contains "FMData.txt"
 * This FMData.txt will be used for MP Accuracy Analysis
 * No changes on game or game-lib side needed

-## Whats new in the release - v0.1.29
-* Added switching algorithm from SP to MP and vice versa
-* Gaming team can call setGameMode (Ref. section [1.7.5](https://github.com/fitmat/FMBridge#17-api)) whenever they need to switch player-mode
-* In this build setGameMode can be called multiple time just like setClusterID() API
-* Added support for new games/liveclass actions.
-Please refer to Game Identifier & Action Identifier table

 # 1. ReadMe
 ## 1.1 What is FBridge?